JeffreyBull76/CI_project5/README.md

 * NEW MODELS:
   * REVIEW: A model which tracks and stores all product reviews.
 It accepts a rating and text based review.
 The latter is not required to allow user to post ratings without needing to leave a comment (this follows practices seen on sites such as booking.com where users can leave blank reviews) It has a foreign key relationship to Product.
 This allows multiple reviews of one product.
 In view for this we add a check to prevent users leaving multiple reviews of the same product (more on this later)
   * NEWSLETTER SIGNUP: A model which simply holds a list of emails which can then be used to send a newsletter to.
 In a live version this would have to have some form of unsubscribe feature built in but for now this is added as a minimum viable feature to show where this could go.
 I decided to not relate this to users to allow non registered guests to sign up.
   * CONTACT FORM: A model which allows messages sent by customers to be held in a database.
 As with the newsletter a decision was made to not attach these messages to users as it would prevent non registered guests using this feature.
+In a live version this feature could be ideated upon and expanded (see roadmap)

 <details>
 <summary>Schema</summary>